Best-of-all-time

 Weighted percentage of wins, pole positions, and podiums per Grand Prix

-Since 2021, Verstappen skyrockets towards the Top 10 with a superior Red Bull, but by mid-2024 Red Bull begins to falter, car and team alike.
-His loyalty to Red Bull keeps him out of the Top 10 for now.
+Since 2021, Verstappen is skyrocketing towards the Top 10 with a superior car, but by mid-2024 Red Bull falters, car and team alike.
+Towards the end of 2025, team and car recover and Verstappen comes closer than ever to the Top 10.

 Alonso reaches his highest ranking -12th- with Renault in 2006.
 With Ferrari, he drops out of the Top 25; with McLaren, Alpine, and Aston Martin, he ends up in the midfield.

-Drivers have different favorites than fans.
+Drivers and experts have different favorites than fans.
 Alonso scores highly among drivers.
-Bernie Ecclestone -not just anyone- puts Prost at the top of his list.
+Bernie Ecclestone puts Prost at the top of his list.
 He must have his reasons.

 Level of competition per decade